dotenvx/dotenvx.github.io/privacy/index.md

   <h2 class="font-extrabold text-lg">Identity & Access</h2>

-  <p>When you sign up for Dotenvx, we ask for your name and email address via "Login with GitHub".
+  <p>When you sign up for Dotenvx, we ask for your name and email address via "Login with GitHub" or "Login with Google".
 That's just so you can personalize your new account, and we can send you updates, or other essential information.
 We'll never sell your personal info to third parties, and we won't use your name in marketing statements without your permission, either.</p>

   <p>When you write Dotenvx with a question or to ask for help, we'll keep that correspondence, and the email address, for future reference.
 When you browse our marketing pages, we'll track that for statistical purposes (like conversion rates and to test new designs).
 We also store any information you volunteer, like surveys, for as long as it makes sense.</p>